Consent to Adoption in Quebec: The 30-Day Rule and What It Means

 For this to proceed:

-The 30-day revocation rule applies to the consent signed by the absent biological parent.
-Once the window passes, the process moves to placement order and final judgment.
+The 30-day withdrawal rule applies to the consent signed by the absent biological parent.
+Once the window passes, the process can move toward a placement order and final judgment, subject to the possible court application for return before placement.

 Special Consent vs. General Consent